 - You notice the car has new parts on the underside or under the hood.
 If you notice shiny parts next to those with more weathering and wear, that can be a sign those items were replaced due to an accident.

-Most consumers don’t realize that an auto dealer that doesn’t disclose a car’s accident history is committing fraud.
+Most consumers don’t realize that an auto dealer that doesn’t disclose a car’s accident history may be committing fraud.
 If you feel that your car’s undisclosed accident significantly impacts its value, you may want to consult a consumer protection attorney.
 Attorneys who understand auto dealer fraud can help you cancel the sale or recover the difference between what your car is worth and what you paid for it.